Bjølstad

-Bjølstad or Heidal is a village in Sel Municipality in Innlandet county, Norway.
+Bjølstadmo (also called Heidal or Bjølstad) is a village in Sel Municipality in Innlandet county, Norway.
 The village is located in the Heidal valley, about 5 km northeast of the village of Skogbygda and about 15 km southwest of the town of Otta.

-The 0.53 km2 village has a population (2021) of 386 and a population density of 698 PD/km2.
+The 0.53 km2 village has a population (2024) of 370 and a population density of 698 PD/km2.

+History

 The village is the site of the historic Bjølstad Farm and the Heidal Church.
-Historically, this small village was the administrative centre of the former municipality of Heidal which existed from 1908 until 1965.
+Historically, this small village was the administrative centre of the old Heidal Municipality which existed from 1908 until 1965.